 With its vision to become the most sought after Centre of Excellence in Conservation Education and Wildlife Management Training in the southern African sub-region, the College is empowering people from Africa to manage and conserve some of the world's most biologically diverse areas which in turn promotes socio-economic development and the sustainable use of natural resources.

-The Southern African Wildlife College aims through cutting edge, hands-on training programmes, to produce highly competent and motivated protected area managers that are able to manage and conserve their protected areas and associated fauna and flora on a sustainable basis within the stated conservation objectives and in cooperation with local communities.
+The Southern African Wildlife College aims through cutting edge, hands-on training programmes, to produce highly competent and motivated protected area managers and conservationists that are able to manage and conserve their protected areas and associated fauna and flora on a sustainable basis within the stated conservation objectives and in cooperation with local communities.